Eating clean can be problematic unless you have a plethora of recipes to choose from. This is especially true on Thanksgiving, a time for indulging.

 Tips for the Perfect Turkey

-4. To brine or not to brine?
+3. To brine or not to brine?
 If you’re looking to ensure a juicy, moist turkey, then brining might be your best bet.
-Traditional brines call for refined sugar, but feel free to use a healthier sweetener like maple syrup or honey.
+Here is an excellent turkey brine recipe we recommend by All Recipes.
+Just remember to use a high quality salt such as Himalayan salt or Celtic salt.
+We like to use Redmond’s Real Salt.

 Don’t fret: Even if you’re gluten-free, there are plenty of options to enjoy a crispy, roasty heaping of stuffing.
 This Paleo version whips up a gluten-free “cornbread,” then tosses it with stuffing mainstays like mushrooms, apples, and pecans.